 - Confirm the belt path is correct and clear of obstacles.

-- Use a battery charger to charge the battery first if voltages are not adequate.
+- Use a battery charger to charge the battery first if voltage is inadequate.

 Ground Path Resistance Test